"""

 def calc_file_sha1_hash(fi: str, step: int = 67108864, one_block: bool = True) -> str:

-"""Calculates the SHA1 hash of a file.
+"""Calculate the SHA1 hash of a file.

 Reads the file in chunks to handle large files efficiently if specified.